Solihull School employs almost 400 staff in both teaching and support roles across two campuses.

 Solihull School is committed to safeguarding and promoting the welfare of children and applicants must be willing to undergo child protection screening appropriate to the post.

-Current vacancies at Solihull:
+current vacancies at solihull.

-Job descriptions, person specifications and application forms are available to download below.
+Further details and forms are available below.

 Interested in Teaching?